xtralifecloud/node-slate/source/includes/account.md

 Parameter | Type | Description
 --------- | ---- | -----------
-newEmailAddress | String, required | The new e-mail which should be used to log in again with this profile.
+newEmailAddress | String, required | The new e-mail which should be used to log in again with this profile

 If the operation is a success, it returns a JSON with a single key, `done` with value `1`.